lightmeterio/ControlCenter/README.md

 ## Quickstart

-1. Install Lightmeter Control Center as you prefer, then run it using `./lightmeter -watch_dir /path/to/mail/log/dir`
+1. Install Lightmeter Control Center as you prefer, then run it using `./lightmeter -workspace ~/lightmeter_workspace -watch_dir /var/log`
+   This command will start the application monitoring `/var/log` in real time (including old logs found there), and store operation files in `lightmeter_workspace` folder in your user's home directory.
 1. Open `http://localhost:8080/` to see the interface
 1. If necessary change the date range to see graphs for the period of the logs you just imported